 Due to the need to socially distance during the novel coronavirus pandemic, more people are ordering online (as opposed to going into stores) and getting food delivered.
 That's led to increased hiring for temp workers.

 During the holiday season, package delivery services add staff, including drivers and handlers, to help them deal with the deluge of holiday boxes.
 UPS is one of the leading employers of holiday help, and has a variety of options for applying for seasonal work.
 FedEx has a searchable database of jobs, and you can also apply for employment online.
 DHL also has employment information available online.

 Food delivery and food service is another area where more jobs may be available during the holidays.
 With busy schedules and visiting guests, people order more pizza and other delivered food and often eat out more frequently.

 Does the outdoors sound more attractive?
 Ski areas and resorts hire extra help for the holiday and winter season.
 Typical positions include ski instructors and patrol, snowmaking, and hotel and restaurant staff.
 Some facilities include housing and discounted lift tickets.

-If you’re passionate about skiing and want to share your knowledge with other people, working as a ski instructor can become your regular seasonal job.
+If you're passionate about skiing, for example, and want to share your knowledge with other people, working as a ski instructor can become your regular seasonal job.
 Many ski resorts bring back the same staff year after year.